linean/AnimatedVerticalGrid/README.md

 # Animated Grid in Jetpack Compose

+⚠️ **Official API Now Available**

+An official API has been released that provides functionality for animating item placement in lazy grids.
+I recommend checking it out before using this example.
+Learn more about it here: [Official Android Documentation](https://developer.android.com/develop/ui/compose/lists#item-animations).

 ## :scroll: Description

 This repository contains an example app and an article describing my adventure with animating a grid of elements in [Jetpack Compose](https://developer.android.com/jetpack/compose).